FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 + We integrated **photography snapshot function** to for enabling its user to get some realistic state photos.
 + We integrated **pre-defined material assignment** editor.
 Engineers can not create a material from start but they can assign various materials from our library to their objects.

-**Even if we disabled these features, we prepared their functions in our source code.
-So if our customers will want these features from us, we can just integrate them in a short time.**
+Even if we depreceted these features, we **have** their functions in our source code.
+So if our customers will want these features from us, **we can just integrate them in a short time.**

 **In short, these deprecatations are not about know-how.
 They are all about focusing its purpose and decreasing its learning curve.**